hyeonyoungro/hyeonyoungro.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: Courses taught as a TA at the University of Michigan
+description: Courses taught
 nav: true
 ---
+As an instructor of record at Santa Clara University (please send me an email for the syllabi):

+POLI 25 Introduction to International Relations

+POLI 101 Applied Quantitative Methods

-I worked as a graduate student instructor (teaching assistant) for the following courses:
+As a graduate student instructor (teaching assistant) at the University of Michigan, Ann Arbor:

 POLSCI 369 International Economic Relations (Instructor: Prof. Iain Osgood)